asulibraries/repository-landing/README.md

 # ASU Unity Bootstrap 5 Access

 The site requires ASU's [unity-bootstrap5 theme library](https://asu.github.io/asu-unity-stack/@asu/unity-bootstrap-theme/index.html?path=/docs/get-started-get-started--docs) which is in a private repository.
-You need to request access to the repository and then generate a GitHub token with `write:packages` permissions.
+You need to request access to the repository and then generate a GitHub token with `write:packages` permissions and then login to npm: `npm login --registry=https://npm.pkg.github.com --scope=@asu` (username is your GitHub username and password is the token you just created).

-Save the token to your `.bash_rc` file as a `NPM_TOKEN` variable.
-This will allow you to issue the `npm install` command and access the private repository.
-To build the docker image, add the `--build-arg NPM_TOKEN=${NPM_TOKEN}` flag to the build command.

 # Building and Deploying